sandhya-k/On-boarding-and-Off-boarding-guide/offboardchecklist.md

 - [ ] Handoff of Google docs/shared documents
 - [ ] Office hours: people can stop by and ask questions about the position and/or projects
 - [ ] Exit interview with the team: what went wrong, what went well and time to answer any questions or walk through any documentation

+You can fork this checklist on [Github](https://github.com/sandhya-k/On-boarding-and-Off-boarding-guide) and make your own.